Nejmeh SC: Club rivalries

 The Beirut derby with Ansar has historically been the most anticipated game in Lebanon: both located in Beirut, Nejmeh and Ansar have shared the majority of titles.
 While Nejmeh has been more successful in Asia, Ansar holds the most league titles and FA Cups.

 In recent years another fierce rivalry has developed, between Nejmeh and Ahed.
 Also based in Beirut, Ahed have won the majority of league titles since the 2014–15 season.
 Tensions between the two teams have also forced the federation to change venues multiple times.
 Most noticeably, in the 2016–17 season, Nejmeh refused to play against Ahed in the league title decider and were sanctioned six points by the federation.

 Another rivalry that has developed in recent years is with Salam Zgharta.
 Since the 2016–17 season, Salam Zgharta and Nejmeh have played various intense games between each other, with some escalating in offensive chants.

 Other important matches are with Safa and Racing, both located in the same city as Nejmeh.

+Other teams

+On 2 September 2025, Nejmeh announced that acquisition of Lebanese Futsal League side Tawfeer Futsal Club, and changed its name to Nejmeh Sporting Club Futsal Team.

+On 13 September 2025, Nejmeh established an esports team.

+On 22 October 2025, Nejmeh announced the acquisition of Lebanese Women's Football League side ÓBerytus, and changed its name to Nejmeh Sporting Club.

+Kit manufacturers

+The following is a list of kit manufacturers worn by Nejmeh.